adap/flower/doc/source/docker/tutorial-deploy-on-multiple-machines.rst

 You will learn how to run the Flower client and server components on two separate machines, with Flower configured to use TLS encryption and persist SuperLink state across restarts.
 A server consists of a SuperLink and ``SuperExec``.
-For more details about the Flower architecture, refer to the :doc:Flower Architecture`../explanation-flower-architecture.rst` explainer page.
+For more details about the Flower architecture, refer to the :doc:`<../explanation-flower-architecture>` explainer page.

 This guide assumes you have completed the :doc:`tutorial-quickstart-docker-compose` tutorial.
 It is highly recommended that you follow and understand the contents of that tutorial before